AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="media-modifier"></a>
 ##### **`media`**

-The rule corresponds to requests for media files (music and video, e.g. .mp4 files).
+The rule corresponds to requests for media files — music and video, e.g. .mp4 files.

 <a id="subdocument-modifier"></a>
 ##### **`subdocument`**

-The rule corresponds to requests for built-in pages (HTML tags `frame` and `iframe`).
+The rule corresponds to requests for built-in pages — HTML tags `frame` and `iframe`.

 <a id="ping-modifier"></a>
 ##### **`ping`**

 The rule corresponds to requests caused by either `navigator.sendBeacon()` or the `ping` attribute on links.

-> **Compatibility with different versions of AdGuard.** AdGuard for Windows, macOS and Android often can't accurately detect `navigator.sendBeacon()`.
+> **Compatibility with different versions of AdGuard.** AdGuard for Windows, macOS, Android often can't accurately detect `navigator.sendBeacon()`.
 For reliable detection, use AdGuard browser extensions.

 <a id="xmlhttprequest-modifier"></a>
 ##### **`xmlhttprequest`**

 The rule applies only to ajax requests (requests sent via javascript object `XMLHttpRequest`).

-> **Compatibility with different versions of AdGuard.** AdGuard for Windows, macOS and Android often can't accurately detect this type and sometimes detects it as `other` or `script`.
+> **Compatibility with different versions of AdGuard.** AdGuard for Windows, macOS, Android often can't accurately detect this type and sometimes detects it as [`$other`](#other-modifier) or [`$script`](#script-modifier).
+For reliable detection, use AdGuard browser extensions.

 <a id="websocket-modifier"></a>
 ##### **`websocket`**

 The rule applies only to WebSocket connections.

-> **Compatibility with different versions of AdGuard.** AdGuard for Safari and iOS cannot properly apply this modifier due to Safari limitations.
+> **Compatibility with different versions of AdGuard.** AdGuard for Safari and iOS cannot properly apply rules with `websocket` modifier due to Safari limitations.

 <a id="webrtc-modifier"></a>
 ##### **`webrtc`**

+> **Deprecation notice.** This modifier is deprecated and will be removed in the future.
+If you need to suppress WebRTC, consider using the `nowebrtc` [scriptlet](#scriptlets).

 The rule applies only to WebRTC connections.